Jesr2104/APIManager-Web/README.md

 <h1> Api Manager </h1>

 <p>
-  The project is a Web application to administrate the API, with the CRUD operations essencials to have the tool with which you can insert the data to the API with groseries products, that will be consulted from the Android application which it allow to buy you fruit and vegetables.
+  The project is a Web application to administrate the API, with the CRUD essential operations to have the tool which one you can insert the data to the API with grocery products, that will be consulted from the Android application which allows you to buy fruit and vegetables.

-  the WebApp need to have a user account with administration privileges as just the administrate can modificate and insert a new data on the API.
+  The WebApp needs to have an user account with administrator privileges, hence the administrator can modify and insert new data in the API.

-  apart from this funcionalis the WebApp check and organized the information before the insert it in the API, and thus guarantee the validity of the data and information in the API. as well it orginize the picture of the products on the firebase storage.
+  Apart from this funcionality, the WebApp checks and organizes the information before it is inserted in the API, and thus guarantee the validity of the data and information in the API.
+It also organizes the picture of the products on the firebase storage.
 </p>

 <h2>Functionalities implemented in the project.</h2>
 <table>
-  <tr> <td>+ CRUD, de la base de datos productos Create, Read, Update, Delete.</td> </tr>
+  <tr> <td>+ CRUD, the products data base (Create, Read, Update, Delete).</td> </tr>
   <tr> <td>+ Setup of the Firebase tools Auth, Storage and Realtime DB.</td> </tr>
   <tr> <td>+ Sort data on table by column('name, origin, price, discount, category, sales unit').</td> </tr>
   <tr> <td>+ Select image of the product and show it on the visor.</td> </tr>
   <tr> <td>+ Search information on the table.</td> </tr>
   <tr> <td>+ Sort origin before to insert. </td> </tr>
   <tr> <td>+ Login user with email and passwrod. </td> </tr>
-  <tr> <td>+ Check if is any active session. </td> </tr>
+  <tr> <td>+ Check if there is any active session. </td> </tr>
 </table>

 <h2>Programming languages and framework used.</h2>